felixmerz00/hpc_esc_401_solutions/exercise_session_11/README.md

 In the cuda code the time measurement is done outside the loop.
 In the openacc code the time measurement is done outside the loop.

 # Exercise 3
+I first tried it with a bash script, but that did not work.
+Today I tried again by hard coding two arrays with the number of blocks and threads into the cpi_cuda-approach-2.cu code.
+This approach worked for me.
 ```
 nvcc --gpu-architecture=sm_60 -o cpi_cuda-approach-2 cpi_cuda-approach-2.cu gettime.c
 sbatch script